LogArtLab/gemon/README.md

 ## Contact

 For questions or feedback, contact the authors:
-- Simone Silvetti
+- Simone Silvetti (University of Trieste)
-- Michele Loreti
+- Michele Loreti (University of Camerino)
-- Laura Nenzi
+- Laura Nenzi (University of Trieste)